Thibauth/pgn/pgn.md

 An integer token is terminated just prior to the first non-symbol character following the integer digit sequence.

-A period character (`.`) is a token by itself.
-It is used for move number indications (see below).
+A period character `.` is a token by itself.
+It is used for move number indications (see [below](#move-number)).
 It is self terminating.

-An asterisk character (`*`) is a token by itself.
-It is used as one of the possible game termination markers (see below); it indicates an incomplete game or a game with an unknown or otherwise unavailable result.
+An asterisk character `*` is a token by itself.
+It is used as one of the possible game termination markers (see [below](#game-termination)); it indicates an incomplete game or a game with an unknown or otherwise unavailable result.
 It is self terminating.

 The left and right bracket characters (`[` and `]`) are tokens.
-They are used to delimit tag pairs (see below).
+They are used to delimit tag pairs (see [below](#tag)).
 Both are self terminating.

 The left and right parenthesis characters (`(` and `)`) are tokens.
-They are used to delimit Recursive Annotation Variations (see below).
+They are used to delimit Recursive Annotation Variations (see [below](#rav)).
 Both are self terminating.

 The left and right angle bracket characters (`<` and `>`) are tokens.
 They are reserved for future expansion.
 Both are self terminating.

-A Numeric Annotation Glyph (`NAG`, see below) is a token; it is composed of a dollar sign character ("$") immediately followed by one or more digit characters.
+A Numeric Annotation Glyph (`NAG`, see [below](#nag)) is a token; it is composed of a dollar sign character `$` immediately followed by one or more digit characters.
 It is terminated just prior to the first non-digit character following the digit sequence.

 A symbol token starts with a letter or digit character and is immediately followed by a sequence of zero or more symbol continuation characters.
-These continuation characters are letter characters (`A-Za-z`), digit characters ("0-9"), the underscore (`_`), the plus sign (`+`), the octothorpe sign (`#`), the equal sign (`=`), the colon (`:`),  and the hyphen (`-`).
+These continuation characters are letter characters `A-Za-z`, digit characters `0-9`, the underscore `_`, the plus sign `+`, the octothorpe sign `#`, the equal sign `=`, the colon `:`,  and the hyphen `-`.
 Symbols are used for a variety of purposes.
 All characters in a symbol are significant.
 A symbol token is terminated just prior to the first non-symbol character following the symbol character sequence.
 Currently, a symbol is limited to a maximum of 255 characters in length.

 # Parsing games